 But they weren’t the only group with this logic.
 The group that was told the writer was assigned were still more likely to believe that the writer’s real sentiments lined up with their essay.
 Even though the writer was assigned to write an anti-Castro essay, the participants were still more likely to believe that the writer was anti-Castro.

 True to the attribution theory, many psychologists have tried to find out why the fundamental attribution error is so common.
 There isn’t just one answer.

 One possible explanation is that it’s easier to accept the dispositional attribution.
 Brains like shortcuts – after all, they have a lot of information to process at once.
 If the brain can find a way to make meaning in a shorter amount of time, they’ll take the opportunity.
 It’s easy to blame a person’s behavior on the person who is performing the behavior.
 It’s not as easy to blame a person’s behavior on external factors, which are infinite and often invisible.

 Other theories suggest that culture plays into attribution.
 Westerners are brought up in an individualist rather than collectivist, culture.
 It’s more normal to attribute an individual’s actions to their behavior because in general, more responsibility is placed on the individual than the society as a whole.

 In many cases, a person’s disposition can explain their behavior and actions.
 But this isn’t always the case.
-The next time you pass judgement on someone, think about the Fundamental Attribution Error.
+The next time you pass judgment on someone, think about the Fundamental Attribution Error.
 Did the person behave this way due to their personality, or due to external circumstances?
-Expanding your mind and letting these possibilities in could help you avoid making a wrong judgement or judging too quickly.
+Expanding your mind and letting these possibilities in could help you avoid making a wrong judgment or judging too quickly.